insus-tecnologia/pagarme-split-payment-woocommerce/docs/index.md

 ##### Main Recipient
 With the plugin installed, you should go to WordPress Dashboard > "Pagar.me Split Payment" and fill the fields with your bank information, document and your name.
 This will create a [recipient](https://docs.pagar.me/v4-Eng/docs/criando-um-recebedor-1) at Pagar.me and this recipient will be used as the main.

+This recipient will receive all the remaining amount after the split rules have been applied, including values not designated to partners/recipients and other fees (e.g. installment fees).
+Also, it will be charged by transaction fees in the payment gateway.

 ##### Recipients
 Every recipient must have an account in your WordPress.
 To create a user you should go to WordPres > Users > "Add New".